About the Mt.7 Flying Site in Golden

 Reflection Lake – “Gravel Pit”

 The “bird house” viewing pavilion at Reflection Lake at the foot of the Mount 7 forestry access road is another place that pilots flag down rides up the access road to the Lookout launch.
 The “gravel pit” across the road is sometimes used as an alternate landing zone in light winds only from S or SW.
 There is also a parking area and restroom facility.
-Mountain Bikers also use this area as there staging area.
+Mountain Bikers also use this area as their staging area.
 It is located on the East side of Highway 95 just as you are leaving the south end of Golden heading south.
 It’s the first left turn after passing the RONA Hardware Store.
-Click on the blue location pointers for info and/or zoom in and out of the following map to get your bearings.

 Generally the season runs from late May to late October.
 The access road is often snowbound up until the very last week of May making the Lookout launch inaccessible by vehicle.
 Mid-May onwards, a low launch can be accessed by vehicle but the road is often soft and muddy (and subject to extreme damage (i.e. costs money to fix!)
 The low launch can be used by both hang gliders and paragliders but it is tight, steep and tricky because of possible cross-winds (e.g. NW winds) Only one glider at a time can be launched.
 It works best for hang gliders as there can be a lot of ground snags for paragliders and trees on both sides.